CHTC/chtc-website-source/hpc-overview.md

 ## New HPC Configuration

-Roll out of the new HPC configuration is currently scheduled for September 17, 2020.
+Roll out of the new HPC configuration is currently scheduled for late Sept./early Oct.
 More information about our HPC upgrade and user migration timeline was sent out to users by email.
 All CHTC user email correspondences are available at [User News](/user-news).